un0btanium/FactorioScript/README.md

 ```FactorioScript
 # STANDARD => signal-Y signal-Z
 ```
-So, if you need *signal-Y* and *signal-Z* in your equations, just change them with this compiler statement.
+So, if you use *signal-Y* and *signal-Z* in your equations, change them with this compiler statement.
 If you dont do that, your results will be messed up.

 ## Ingame Usage